TechGrounds-Cloud8/cloud8-Acron0815/Week 5/Opdracht-5-AWS-13.md

 -It has a very simple setup procurement and hence even people who are new to use Elastic Beanstalk find it very easy.

--Also, it gives me the comfort of manage my business application orchestration with other AWS product services such as EC2, S3, SNS, etc.
+-Also, it gives me the comfort of manage my application with other AWS product services such as EC2, S3, SNS, etc.

 -It works very well with other AWS product services like EC2, S3, SNS, etc.